pwbriggs/music-assistant.github.io/docs/index.md

 ![MA Banner](assets/MA_banner.png)

-Turn your Home Assistant instance into a jukebox and enjoy hassle free streaming of your favourite media to Home Assistant media players.

 Music Assistant is a music library manager for your offline and online music sources which can easily stream your favourite music to a wide range of supported players and be combined with the power of Home Assistant!

 ## Features